 A. We will also fund the development of services, processes and techniques, as long as they comply to the sustainability and ethics themes listed in the Open Call topics, and benefit from an interdisciplinary and creative approach.

 A. Minimum is two, there is no maximum, but keep in mind the costs and other considerations when managing a large team.
-Also, all team MUST have one artist/designer AND one technologist (engineer/programmer) not one of these and other types of professionals.
+Also, all team MUST have at least one artist/designer AND one technologist (engineer/programmer).

-A. In principle yes, as long as your university can issue invoices to claim the team’s budget.
+A. In principle yes, as long as your university can be granted funds.
 We would advise against this as it is usually a cumbersome claim process and the university may take some of the money as research income.
 Our advice is that once you are selected that you register as a small company or consultancy for the duration of the project and your collaboration as a team and then claim your WEAR funding through this company.

-A. In order to claim your budget, you need to be able to invoice the WEAR coordinator imec.
+A. In order to receive the grants, you need to have a legal entity with a bank account.
 This can usually be done by freelancers, start-ups, SMEs or any kind of registered company, as university, non-profit or other organisations.
 Please refer to your home country’s procedures on how to register as one of these.